- Ph.D., London, 1982

 Research in Plain Language

 We use biochemical, biophysical, and structural techniques such as cryo-electron microscopy to improve our understanding of how one type of virus, the retrovirus, proliferates and thrives.
-HIV-1 (human immunodeficiency virus) is an example of a retrovirus.
-Unlike most living things, viruses do not have cells that divide; new viruses are assembled in the infected host cell.
-The host cell is then forced to produce many thousands of identical copies of the original virus.
+HIV is an example of a retrovirus.
+Unlike most living things, viruses do not encode everything they need to replicate.
+They must infect cells and depend, in part, on cellular machinery to make new copies of themselves.